Here's a checklist of what you need to do for your smart meter installation:

 Make sure someone’s home

 Someone over the age of 18 must be at home to let the engineer in, and stay until the installation is complete.

-If this won’t be possible you can cancel your appointment in your Bulb account, up to 1 working day before the engineer is due, at no cost.
+If this won’t be possible you can cancel your appointment in your Bulb account, up to one working day before the engineer is due and at no cost.
 A working day is Monday to Friday, excluding public holidays.

 Allow enough time for the appointment

 Your engineer will arrive during your appointment slot - not necessarily at the start of it.
 For example, if your slot is 10am to 12pm, the engineer could arrive at 11.45am.
-They’ll call in advance to give you a rough arrival time, and once they’ve arrived, the appointment can take up to 3 hours, so it could go past the time slot you’ve booked.
+They’ll call in advance to give you a rough arrival time.
+The appointment will take up to 2 hours, meaning it could go past the time slot you’ve booked.

 Let the engineer know where to park